iamshubhp/Resume-Review/README.md

 ## Acknowledgments

-- Built with Streamlit and Gemini AI
+- Built with Streamlit and OPENAI
 - I got inspired to build this web app by the challenges of modern job applications

 ## Contributions are Excepted thankyou!